microsoft/Project-Yellowstone-Documentation/business-central/sales/moving-annual-total.md

 - CEO
 - COO

+**Example Scenario**: As a CEO, you can use this report to keep track of your organization's sales performance in the last 12 months and come up with a strategic plan for the upcoming year to increase sales and profits.
+By analyzing the sales figures over the last year, you can identify patterns that can inform your decision-making process.
+For example, you might realize that your organization's sales have been declining after a competitor introduced a new product in the market.
+With this information, you can make informed decisions to allocate more resources to the affected region, improve your sales, and better compete with the competitor.

 ---

 For the Management Team:

-The Sales Manager of a retail company can use this report to see how sales have been performing over the last 12 months.
-The manager might notice that the sales of a particular category of items have been declining over the last few months.
-The manager can drill down to the monthly analysis to see when the sales started to decline.
-After analyzing the data, the manager can take actions to introduce items that align with the new trend to increase sales and meet customer demand.

 **Target Audience**

 - Sales Manager
 - Finance Manager

+**Example Scenario**: As a Sales Manager of a clothing company, you can use this report to analyze your sales data over the last 12 months and identify trends.
+By analyzing the sales figures for specific item categories, you can see how sales have been performing over time and identify any areas of concern.
+For instance, you might notice that the sales of a particular category of items have been declining over the last few months.
+Using the monthly analysis, you can drill down to see when the sales started to decline.
+With this information, you can take necessary actions to introduce items that align with the new trend to increase sales and meet customer demand.

 ## Key Performance Indicators (KPIs)